 On the popular $1.00 Moonlight Cruises, Union Steamship Company vessels ferried merrymakers across Howe Sound to the dock at Snug Cove.
 Having fox-trotted their way across the water, the dancers were primed for a fun evening at the pavilion.
 From the dock, the dancing crowd followed the band up the hill to the dancehall.
 In the beginning, the Moonlight Cruises were simple fun affairs.
 In later years, they became rowdier and dubbed the “booze cruises”.
 Although alcohol was never sold on the ships or at the dancehall, people brought their own supply.

-Images: Van Arch. – Dance At the Dance Pavilion
+Van Archives – Dance At the Dance Pavilion

 In the early 1900’s, Jack Dorman operated a merry-go-round behind the Tea Room.
 It had a canvas roof, a slatted wooden platform, painted ponies and a calliope that played three tunes.
 Jake Dorman was also an engineer and built a steam engine to propel it.
 As a religious man, he did not operate the carousel on Sundays.